How should exhibitors plan technology trade show booths in Las Vegas?

 Caesars Forum Coordination

-For technology and business events at Caesars Forum, booth planning should account for visitor flow, product explanation, and install readiness.
+For technology and business events at Caesars Forum, booth planning should account for reception counters, meeting-focused layouts, screen content, branded graphics, controlled AV placement, and installation checks that keep presentations ready before visitors arrive.

 Technology Booth Project References